ApoB-100/Freq2HID/README.md

 3. Open the Arduino IDE, load the provided sketch, and upload it to your Arduino MKR WiFi 1010.
 4. Open the Serial Monitor to view the audio volume readings.
 5. Press the button connected to pin 6 to toggle the keyboard emulation functionality.

+## Compatibility

+This sketch is primarily designed for the Arduino MKR WiFi 1010 board.
+However, it should be compatible with other Arduino boards that support USB HID (Human Interface Device) functionality and have analog input capabilities.
+Some compatible boards include:

+- Arduino Leonardo
+- Arduino Micro
+- Arduino Zero
+- Arduino Due

+For other Arduino models, modifications may be needed, especially if they do not natively support USB HID capabilities.

 ## Contributing